 One of the most important tips for those with high porosity hair is to NEVER SKIP DEEP CONDITIONING.
 Deep conditioning should be done every week.
 Thick and creamy deep conditioners work best.
 The trick is to get as much moisture into the hair as possible.
 Be mindful if your deep conditioner contains too much protein because your hair could become dry and brittle with too much protein.
 To help keep moisture into the hair shaft, it would be helpful to use cool water when rinsing out your deep conditioner.

 When it comes to styling, those with high porosity hair tend to work well with the LOC method or the LCO method.
 Both methods are great especially when applied to soaking wet hair.
 The “L” in both methods stand for Leave In Conditioner.
 The “O” stands for Oil.
 Make sure the oils that you choose are great sealant oils like castor, grapeseed, and jojoba to help seal in the moisture you gained from the deep conditioning and leave in conditioner.
 The “C” stands for Cream.
 Great creams for high porosity hair types are thick, creamy, and filled with nourishing butters and oils.
 Using the LCO over the LOC is a preference.
 One involves applying the oil before the cream and the other applies the oil as the final step.
 Both are great techniques, but ultimately you have to find what works best for your hair in terms of moisture retention.
+Remember, high porosity hair products should always include butters and oils at the beginning of the ingredient list on your product label, so make sure you check.
 Till next time beauty!